 In order to better serve clients, he completed The Chartered Retirement Planning CounselorSM program of the College for Financial Planning™.
 To achieve the CRPC® designation, considered the nation’s premier retirement planning credential, Sam demonstrated in-depth knowledge of the needs individuals face both before and after retirement.
 He also has received the designation of Accredited Retirement Plan Consultant after demonstrating an understanding of retirement savings plans currently available in the market and the issues and challenges plan sponsors face.
 Sam applies this knowledge today in helping clients plan for the future.
 He is also the co-author of the book “Replacing Your Paycheck: Strategies to Grow Your Savings, Generate Income, and Preserve Your Retirement Assets”.

 Sam graduated from Duquesne University with a Bachelor of Science in business administration, accounting in 1980.
 While at Duquesne, he was appointed by the university president to sit on the University Statutes Committee.
 Sam was also a representative to the Dean’s Student Advisory Council.
-Professionally, Sam was listed on the 2019 Barron’s “America’s Top 1,200 Advisors” list, the 2019 and 2018 Forbes Best-In-State Wealth Advisors list* and in the 2019, 2018 and 2017 edition of the FT 400 Top Financial Advisors**.
+Professionally, Sam was listed on the 2020 and 2019 Barron’s “America’s Top 1,200 Advisors” list, the 2020, 2019 and 2018 Forbes Best-In-State Wealth Advisors list* and in the 2020, 2019, 2018 and 2017 edition of the FT 400 Top Financial Advisors**.
 The list recognizes top financial advisors at national, independent, regional and bank broker-dealers from across the U.S.

 Today, Sam is still busy serving others in his community.
 He is a member of the Advisory Board of the Rochester, Pennsylvania Corps of the Salvation Army and has served on the Board of Directors of the McGuire Memorial Foundation, Sewickley Valley Historical Society and the Board of Directors of Habitat for Humanity of Beaver County.